The Honey Harvest

 Objective Uncapping is the first technical step of extraction.
 Careful work reduces the load on the filters, limits honey losses and preserves wax quality. |

 Common mistakes.
-Cutting too deeply introduces wax fragments into the honey and weakens the frame for subsequent seasons.
-Working with a cold tool on viscous honey tears the wax rather than cutting it.
-A slightly warmed — but not burning-hot — knife glides more easily and causes less damage.
+Cutting too deeply brings wax fragments into the honey and weakens the comb for the following seasons.
+Working with a cold tool on viscous honey tears the wax off rather than cutting it.
+A slightly warmed knife — not burning hot — glides better and causes less damage.

 Cappings wax.
-This is the highest-quality wax produced by the colony — white, lightly contaminated, of high value.
-It must not be thrown away or mixed with old wax.
-Letting it drain in a suitable tray allows the residual honey to be recovered before the wax is processed separately.
-This draining honey can be added to the batch if its water content is satisfactory, or set aside for a different use.
+This is the highest-quality wax produced by the colony — white, little contaminated, rich in value.
+It should not be discarded or mixed with old wax.
+Letting it drain in an appropriate tray allows the residual honey to be recovered before processing it separately.
+This drained honey can be added to the batch if its water content is satisfactory, or set aside for a different use.

 |